i-am-jc/famcon25/2/scene7.md

-SCENE 7: CONCLUSION & ACTIVITY
+**SCENE 7: CONCLUSION & ACTIVITY**
-LED
+---
-Main LED: OUTSIDE MODERN HOME
+<mark>*Main Display: OUTSIDE MODERN HOME.
-AT RISE
 With the ANCHOR firmly thrown forward, the FAMILY SPEAKER now exits the BOAT through the ROPE ENTRANCES.
-They stretch and stretch, exhausted from the long journey.
+They stretch and stretch, exhausted from the long journey.* </mark>

+---

 <mark>**Youngest:**</mark>
 We're finally home!

 <mark>**Middle:**</mark>
-(chuckles) Yeah, with fewer bags than we left with.
+<mark>*(chuckles)* </mark> Yeah, with fewer bags than we left with.

 <mark>**Dad:**</mark>
-(smiling) But more God-given lessons than we started.
+*(smiling)* But more God-given lessons than we started.

 <mark>**Mom:**</mark>
-(smiling) Exactly, Dad.
+*(smiling)* Exactly, Dad.
 What did you kids learn from our trip?

 <mark>**Eldest:**</mark>
 I learned that life won't always be smooth-sailing, even for a family that wants to follow God.
 We all have different challenges, and that's normal!
 But we have to learn to overcome them together with God, instead of taking out our anger or frustration or exhaustion on each other.